Financial aid •

 We don’t need to tell you that college is more expensive than ever.

 Fortunately, there are many college financial aid programs available.
-In fact, in the 2019–2020 school year, 87% of applicants received some sort of financial aid.
+In fact, in the 2019–2020 school year, 87% of applicants received some sort of financial assistance.
+However, it’s up to students to make sure they’re getting all the financial aid available to them.

 Believe it or not, an estimated $3.75 billion in Pell Grants alone went unclaimed for the 2021 high school graduating class.

 So, what happens if you don’t get all of the financial aid you were hoping for?
-What if you were only offered federal student loans when you were expecting grants
+What if you were only offered federal student loans when you were expecting grants?

 Join 1000s of students who are ditching their student debt.